 “The Emerald Foundation Awards recognize and reward the excellent environmental initiatives undertaken each year by large and small corporations, individuals, not-for-profit associations, community groups and governments.”

-In addition, a video was shot to showcase our work:
+Bonus!
+A video was shot to showcase our work:

 It was an honour to be in the company of the two other finalists in the Small Business category, Circle T Consulting and DIG (Do It Green), along with all the other groups and individuals that are doing good and needed work to affect change across the province.
 Lastly, we would also like to thank members of the permaculture community for nominating us for this honour – your letters of support are some of the nicest things anyone has ever written about us.